arookas/aspot/README.md

 the notice has been included [here](./zscript/arookas/spot/projection.txt).
 For all other code, see the [LICENSE](./LICENSE.md) file.

-Take a look at these wonderful people:
+Take a moment to appreciate these beautiful people:

 | **Greyfalll** | **Accensus** &bullet; **phantombeta** | **KeksDose** |
 |:-:|:-:|:-:|